matteoroversi/branding-humanity/README.md

 1. Read the [manifesto](https://medium.com/redshirts/dear-humanity-after-coronavirus-you-seriously-need-a-brand-c061408797d2);
 2. Download the files from this repo;
+3. Create your own applications of the logo;
-3. Fill out [this form](https://forms.gle/4LMoJiZscyNaTyQSA) to be featured in our online archive.
+4. Fill out [this form](https://forms.gle/4LMoJiZscyNaTyQSA) to be featured in our online archive.

 This work is licenced under a [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)